hjgode/DataEditJS/doc/usage.md

 *Variables can contain any type of variables: string, number, array etc.
-*expression lines have to end with a semicolon *strings can be surrounded by double or single quotes
+*expression lines have to end with a semicolon *strings can be surrounded by double or single quotes *indices start with 0, so string.charAt(1) returns the second char.

 ### the if Condition
 Using the if condition the following code is executed or not depending on the condition value.